manishmehta-in/Digital-Music-Store-Analysis---SQL-Project/README.md

 As an aspiring data analyst, this project serves as a hands-on opportunity to apply and enhance my SQL skills while exploring a real-world dataset.
 The main objective is to delve into the digital music store's database and extract valuable insights through structured SQL queries.
 By addressing a set of progressively challenging questions, I aim to demonstrate my ability to manipulate data, draw meaningful conclusions, and communicate the results effectively.
 This project is a stepping stone in my journey towards a career in data analysis, allowing me to showcase my analytical capabilities and make a compelling case for potential employers.

+## Project Overview

+This project involves the analysis of a digital music store's database using SQL.
+By addressing a series of SQL queries, we will uncover interesting patterns and derive valuable insights from the dataset.
+The project is divided into three question sets, ranging from easy to advanced, each designed to test and improve SQL skills.
+The goal is not only to obtain the correct answers but also to develop an efficient, structured, and readable SQL code.
+The project helps demonstrate competence in SQL data analysis and problem-solving.

+## Project Structure

+- **SQLQueries:** This directory contains SQL queries used to answer the project questions.
+Each question set has a separate SQL file.

+## Project Results

+For the results of each question set, you can refer to the project's SQL queries and their respective output, which provides the insights and answers derived from the dataset.

 ###### Easy Questions

 ### Q1 Who is the senior most employee based on job title?